masonw19/ARC4-Decryption-Circuit/README.md

 ### Cracking in parallel

 To speed up cracking, we will now run two `crack` modules at the same time: the first will start the search at 0 and increment by 2, and the second will start at 1 and also increment by 2.
 This is implemented in the in `doublecrack` module.
 The `doublecrack` module instantiates two `crack` modules.

+#### Credit

+This project is made as part of a lab for a course that I had taken at the University of British Columbia's courses.